Friday, March 15, 2013

 "Sure," I said, moving closer to you and offering my shoulder so that you could lean on it and take a quick nap.

-But, to my surprise, instead of just resting your head on my side, you turned around completely and reclined against me, your head nestling just under my chin.
+But, to my surprise, instead of just resting your head on my shoulder. as you were inclined to do, you turned around completely and reclined against me, your head nestling just under my chin.
 Then you reached for my hands and pulled my arms around you, nestling them on your belly.

 Not quite just friends.